apple/swift-protobuf/README.md

 // Deserialize a received [UInt8] object from `binaryDataAsBytes` let decodedInfo = try BookInfo(serializedBytes: binaryDataAsBytes)

-// Serialize to JSON format as a Data object let jsonData: Data = try info.jsonUTF8Data()
+// Serialize to JSON format as a Data object, or as any other type conforming to
+// SwiftProtobufContiguousBytes.
+For example: let jsonData: Data = try info.jsonUTF8Data() let jsonBytes: [UInt8] = try info.jsonUTF8Bytes()

-// Deserialize from JSON format from `jsonData` let receivedFromJSON = try BookInfo(jsonUTF8Bytes: jsonData)
+// Deserialize from JSON format from `jsonBytes` let receivedFromJSON = try BookInfo(jsonUTF8Bytes: jsonBytes)
 ```

 You can find more information in the detailed